Giliana Balmaceda

 Giliana Balmaceda became Giliana Gerson (born 1910) was a Special Operations Executive agent during the Second World War.
 She was the first female SOE agent to be sent to occupied France.

 Life

-Balmaceda was born in Chile in 1910.
+Giliana Virginia Balmaceda Provasoli was born in Chile in 1910.
 She had worked as an actress in Paris, where she met Englishman, Victor Gerson, a dealer in fine rugs and carpets, whom she married.

-On 18 June 1940 at the signing of the armistice, the couple escaped to England, where both joined the Special Operations Executive.
+On 18 June 1940, at the signing of the armistice, the couple escaped to England, where both joined the Special Operations Executive.
 Her husband, Victor Gerson, proposed setting up a line of helpers to simplify the exit and entrance of SOE agents, and Balmaceda volunteered to reconnoitre the possibility.
 In May 1941 she became the first female SOE agent to be sent to France.
 She proved adept at distinguishing between those who genuinely wanted to help escapees and those who claimed loyalty to the allies even though they were informing the counterintelligence police.